Last Updated on August 9, 2023

 If wearing a pair of work boots during summertime, it’s essential to wear the correct type of cooling socks for work boots and ensure they are not too tight or loose on your foot which can cause problems with excessive sweating.

 A good option for hot weather is lightweight cotton socks which you should change out after working.
-These cotton socks are best socks for sweaty feet.
+These cotton socks are best socks for sweaty feet as they absorb moisture in work boots .
 It’s also a great idea to alternate between two different pairs every other day – this will help reduce any sweat build-up from happening in one pair of shoes over an extended period.

 6) Take regular breaks in your shoes